4GeeksAcademy/cybersecurity-syllabus/semana-1/fundamentals-of-information-security.md

 1. **Sudden decreases in performance**: Malware can consume a significant amount of the device's processing power, leading to severe slowdowns.
 2. **Frequent system crashes and shutdowns**: Some types of malware will cause system shutdowns or computer crashes, while others may trigger locks by consuming too much RAM or raising CPU temperature.
 High and sustained CPU usage can be a sign of malware.
 3. **Deleted or damaged files**: Malware often deletes or damages files as part of its plan to cause as much chaos as possible.
-4. **A large number of pop-up ads**: The role of adware is to flood you with spam through pop-up windows.
+4. **Numerous pop-up ads**: The role of adware is to flood you with spam through pop-up windows.
 Other types of malware can also cause pop-up ads and alerts.
 5. **Unknown applications**: Malware can install additional applications on the device.
 If you see new programs that you didn't install, it could be the result of a malware attack.

 Certain strains of malware are easier to detect than others. **Ransomware** and **adware** are typically immediately visible, while **spyware** remains hidden.
 The only secure way to detect all malware before it infects your device is with a specific antivirus tool.